DevExpress/devextreme-documentation/concepts/Getting Started/Widget Basics - Knockout/01 Create and Configure a Widget.md

 		series: { argumentField: 'fruit', valueField: 'total' }
     }"></div>

-You can initialize a UI component option with the value of a <a href="http://knockoutjs.com/documentation/observables.html#mvvm-and-view-models" target="_blank">view model</a> property.
+You can initialize a UI component property with the value of a <a href="http://knockoutjs.com/documentation/observables.html#mvvm-and-view-models" target="_blank">view model</a> property.
 For example, the following code declares the `fruitsData` property within a view model.
-The **dataSource** option of the **Chart** is initialized with the value of this property.
+The **dataSource** property of the **Chart** is initialized with the value of this property.

     <!--JavaScript-->var viewModel = {
 		fruitsData: [